alorence/django-modern-rpc/docs/source/quickstart.rst

         url(r'^rpc/', RPCEntryPoint.as_view()),
     ]

-For more information on entry point declaration and configuration, please read :doc:`the full documentation <rpc_view>`.
+For more information on entry point declaration and configuration, please read :doc:`the full documentation <basic_usage/rpc_view>`.

 Register your methods
 =====================